x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 For Client Access Rule procedures, see [Procedures for Client Access Rules in Exchange Online](procedures-for-client-access-rules.md).

 ## Client Access Rule components
-<a name="Components"> </a>

 A rule is made of conditions, exceptions, an action, and a priority value.

 - **Conditions**: Identify the client connections to apply the action to.
-For a complete list of conditions, see the [Client Access Rule conditions and exceptions](client-access-rules.md#CARConditionsAnExceptions) section later in this topic.
+For a complete list of conditions, see the [Client Access Rule conditions and exceptions](#client-access-rule-conditions-and-exceptions) section later in this topic.
 When a client connection matches the conditions of a rule, the action is applied to the client connection, and rule evaluation stops (no more Rules are applied to the connection).

 - **Exceptions**: Optionally identify the client connections that the action shouldn't apply to.
 Exceptions override conditions and prevent the rule action from being applied to a connection, even if the connection matches all of the configured conditions.
 Rule evaluation continues for client connections that are allowed by the exception, but a subsequent rule could still affect the connection.